Enterprise Community Partners: Enterprise Green Communities

-Enterprise Green Communities

 Enterprise Green Communities is the nation's only national green building program designed explicitly for green affordable housing construction.
 The 2020 Green Communities Criteria is the latest version of the guidelines, first introduced in 2005.
 Updates include a Path to Zero Energy, new water-quality standards, and a new approach to affordable housing in rural areas, tribal communities and small towns.